troeger/fuzzed/README.md

 ## Development

 Thanks for your interest in this project.
 We would love to have you on-board.
-There is some information in the [Wiki](https://github.com/troeger/fuzzed/wiki/Home).
 The developers discuss in the [ORE forum](https://groups.google.com/forum/#!forum/ore-dev).

 The only supported environment for development is a Docker image.